Police dogs Zac and Marlowe get sniffy at Wimbledon

 They work together everywhere from London airports to last year's Olympics and patrol Wimbledon for six hours every morning until an influx of about 40,000 people to the grounds in south London.

-The London Olympics was Marlowe's first job and his handler, Constable Paul Osborne, said he passed with flying colors.
+The London Olympics was Marlowe's first job and his handler, Constable Paul Osborne, said he passed with flying colours.

-"He was very good," Osborne said proudly as Marlowe wagged his tail furiously at yet another passing admirer outside Wimbledon's hallowed Center Court.
+"He was very good," Osborne said proudly as Marlowe wagged his tail furiously at yet another passing admirer outside Wimbledon's hallowed Centre Court.

-The strong relationship between the two is obvious and started with Marlowe undergoing a reward-based training program that was perfect for a Wimbledon sniffer.
+The strong relationship between the two is obvious and started with Marlowe undergoing a reward-based training programme that was perfect for a Wimbledon sniffer.

 "When they are puppies they learn to find tennis balls and look for tennis balls," Osborne said, adding that this could lead to some riotous searches at Wimbledon.